Openscapes/2022-swrcb/github-clinic/josh.md

-# GitHub practice from the browser
+# GitHub practice from the browser - Making Edits

 Working on GitHub.com, we contribute changes through **commits**.
 Let's create several commits by making small edits to this file, writing a commit message, and committing changes to see them posted nicely online to communicate our work.